 Welcome to Montfort.
 We are pleased to accompany you throughout your surgery, from beginning to end, whether it is for a day surgery or a hospital stay.

 Each year, over 9,000 people like you have surgery at Montfort, Ontario’s Francophone academic hospital.

 When your surgeon determines that you will have surgery at Montfort, a pre-admission appointment is scheduled for you.
 During this appointment, you will meet a nurse who will ask you questions to assess your health condition and prepare your medical file.
 Other tests or treatments may be done, and other specialists may meet with you.

 - An up-to-date list of your medications

-Pre-admission appointments normally take place via telehealth, or by telephone.
+Pre-admission appointments take place via telehealth, by telephone or in person.

 Before your surgery